Right to housing: Nigeria

 The housing conditions of people in Nigeria falls short of the international human rights law and standards, particularly vulnerable groups such as women, indigenous people, LGBTQ, internally displaced persons and people living with disability (PLW) in the rural settings of Abuja, Lagos and Port Harcourt.
-In 2014, WHO and UNICEF stated that 69% of the urban population of Nigeria were living in 'slums’ without basic amenities like potable water, sanitation services, electricity, garbage collection, and paved roads.
+In 2014, WHO and UNICEF stated that 69% of the urban population of Nigeria were living in 'slums' without basic amenities like potable water, sanitation services, electricity, garbage collection, and paved roads.
 Also, the 2013 Nigerian Demographic and Health Survey revealed that 57 million and 130 million Nigerians had no access to safe water and adequate sanitation respectively.
 According to the Federal Mortgage Bank of Nigeria, there was a deficit of 22 million housing units in 2019.
 The Lagos state government stated that the housing deficit in the state is at 2.5 million units, with 70 percent of its total population living in informal housing.
 There is a 20 percent yearly housing demand increase in Abuja, Ibadan and Kano.
 Generally, private market housing can only be affordable by a few.
 There is scarce rental housing which demand tenants to have advance rent of more than one year.
-Rent control or caps are not given attention in addition to landlord-tenant relations, with regulation laws poorly enforced.
+Rent control or caps are not given attention in addition to landlord–tenant relations, with regulation laws poorly enforced.

+Based on a survey of human rights experts administered by the Human Rights Measurement Initiative in 2019, Nigeria is doing only 35.5% of what should be possible at its level of income on the right to housing.

+Spain

+In Spain's 1978 constitution, in section 47, it recognizes the right to housing.
+Spain put a housing law in place to protect this right.
+The Housing Law was approved in 2023, which made reforms aimed at providing affordable housing as well as rental protections to citizens.
+One piece of the law intended to regulate rental prices in 'stressed areas', which are places where the average rent exceeds the average household income.
+The Housing Law also tries to prevent landlords from bringing in fees that were not agreed to in a housing contract.
+However, there has been some controversy in Spain's implementation of the right to housing, since it has had at least one case taken to the United Nations about possible violations.